Maelrox/petcare-services/README.md

 # Pet Care Microservice Infrastructure with Docker Swarm

 This repository contains a Docker Compose configuration for deploying a microservice-based architecture using Docker Swarm.
-It includes services for PostgreSQL, Kafka, Zookeeper, Redis, and multiple Spring Boot-based microservices.
+It includes services for PostgreSQL, Kafka, Zookeeper, Redis, Nginx and multiple Spring Boot-based microservices.
 The goal is to handle everything in one Docker Compose file, including the creation of necessary databases and environment configuration.

+It is still under construction...

 ## Table of Contents